 A VFSA lasts approximately 30-40 minutes.
 During the VFSA, the inspector will have the operator give a “tour” of the food establishment via video call and check foodborne illness risk factors such as handwashing/hygiene, food and equipment temperatures, and cleaning/sanitizing procedures.
 If the inspector notices any problems or if the operator has questions, the inspector can provide the operator with guidance and resources during and after the VFSA.
 The inspector may also decide to follow up with a site visit to address serious issues.

 Steps of a Virtual Food Safety Assessment

 Step 1: The food establishment receives notice that they need to schedule a VFSA.

-Step 2: The food establishment and the inspector agree upon a date and time for the VFSA and which videoconferencing app they plan to use.
-The inspector then sends an email to the food establishment confirming the videoconferencing app and meeting details, and sends the operator a list of instructions for how to prepare for the VFSA.
+Step 2: The food establishment and the inspector agree upon a date and time for the VFSA and that operator has access to Webex videoconferencing application.
+The inspector then sends an email to the food establishment confirming the meeting details, and sends the operator a list of instructions for how to prepare for the VFSA.

 Step 3: At the agreed upon time, the inspector conducts the VFSA with the operator using a standardized inspection form.
 The inspector will also review and address any pending or recurrent issues based on the food establishment’s inspection history.

 Step 4: After the VFSA, the inspector will email the operator a copy of the VFSA inspection form as well as any other resources that may help the operator.
 The inspector may also follow up with an onsite visit to address serious issues.